chickensoft-games/GoDotNet/README.md

 > Simple dependency injection, state management, serialization, and other utilities for C# Godot development.

-GoDotNet is a library of code which (hopefully) makes using C# in Godot a little bit less painful.
+GoDotNet aims to make well-structured C# code for your Godot game a reality.

-While developing a game, we couldn't find any simple C# solutions to solve problems like dependency injection, basic serialization of Godot objects, and state machines.
-So, we built our own mechanisms (heavily inspired by other frameworks).
-It's now time to share this with the wider Godot community, since we will probably never finish our game anyway 🤷‍♀️.
+While developing our own game, we couldn't find any simple C# solutions to solve problems like dependency injection, basic serialization of Godot objects, and state machines.
+So, we built our own mechanisms that were heavily inspired by other popular frameworks.
+We will probably never finish our game anyway, so might as well share! 🤷‍♀️.

-GoDotNet is itself written in C# 10 for `netstandard2.1` (the highest language version currently supported by Godot).
-If you want to setup your project the same way, look no further than the [`GoDotNet.csproj`](GoDotNet.csproj) file for inspiration!
+For a full description of everything GoDotNet can do, read on!

 ## Installation